-The challenges experienced have led to the following strategic decisions:
+For the strategy, the challenges experienced led to strategic decisions:

-- The project results need to be further adjusted to the target audience.
-To get citizens involved in the citizen science, we decided: - to insist on using the right language (per country) - o to make the app easy and attractive to use (including data of existing databases) - to add a competitive element for users of the app - Having recognised that the target audiences are immense, and our project resources are limited, we decided during the WP5 meeting in Brussels in February 2018 to focus on 'Changemakers regarding fragmentation of rivers'.
-This strategy makes our communication, exploitation and dissemination activities more effective.
+- The project results need to be more adjusted to the target audience.
+To get citizens involved in the citizen science, we decided: - o to insist on using the right language (per country) - o to make the app easy and attractive to use (including data of existing databases) - o to add a competitive element for users of the app - Having recognised that the target audiences are immense, and our project resources are limited, WP5 decided to focus on 'Changemakers regarding fragmentation of rivers'.
+This strategy made our communication, exploitation and dissemination activities more effective.
 Also, we expect that the changemakers can be the most important end-users of the project results after 2020.
 These changemakers (or sometimes called change agents) are people who want to improve connectivity of rivers and are able to make it happen.
-They can be angling fishermen, kayakers, government, water authority, NGOs, etc. There is no official title for that, but in general we are all able to identify some of those who actually take such a role in certain countries or regions. - The above means that identifying the changemakers is a bit of a subjective activity.
-They have to be identified by personal interpretations of people, in this case, the project team members and their networks.
+They can be angling fishermen, kayakers, government, water authority, NGOs, etc. There is no official title for that, but in general we are all able to mention a couple of people who actually take such a role in certain countries or regions. - The above means that identifying the changemakers is a bit of a subjective activity.
+They have to be identified by personal interpretations of people, in this case the team members and through their networks.
 The names and contact are gathered via the WFMF and the details will be included in the contact database.